RoseAHill/code-assist/README.md

 # Code Assist

-Rosie's repo to share helpful code snippets.
+Rosier's repo to share helpful code snippets.
 You can contact them via Discord if you'd like.

 ## List of Snippets by Folder